- General information for current and prospective sponsors

 - How you'd like applicants to contact you (phone, e-mail, fax, postal mail) and contact information

-2. There are two ways to deliver this information to us:
+2. This is how to deliver this information to us:

 - Send us the information in an e-mail message: email@example.com